Beautifying your surroundings since 1959!

 Our History

 The business expanded over the years from 15,000 to 60,000 square feet.
 Jim moved to southern California in 1965 and started his own greenhouse operations there.
 Bob continued to build greenhouses here until the business reached to over 100,000 sq. ft.
 Bob served on the Board of Directors for the Colorado Flower Growers Association, Colorado Floriculture Foundation, and the American Carnation Society.
-In 1973 he was elected to membership in the American Academy of Florists.
 Over the years Echter's won many awards for the quality of their carnations at the ACS competitions and introduced some new varieties to the market.
-Bob Echter and Don Rody founded Rocky Mountain Wholesale Florists in 1970 and shipped their carnations, as well as the flowers of other growers, across the country.
+Bob Echter and Don Rody formed Rocky Mountain Wholesale Florists in 1970 and shipped their carnations, as well as the flowers of other growers in the area, across the country.

-During the 70's the rise of South American imported carnations and the spiraling costs of heating fuels forced Echter's to diversify their business.
+During the 70's the dramatic rise of South American imported carnations and the spiraling costs of heating fuels here forced Echter's to find ways to diversify their business.
 Bob and his son Steve decided to start growing bedding plants for the local market.
-They also decided that in the long run they would discontinue growing carnations.
+They also decided that in the long run they would be forced to discontinue growing carnations.
 Therefore, instead of adding greenhouses for bedding plant production, some of the carnation greenhouses were stripped down to bare ground inside and completely redesigned for their new purposes.

 In 1978 the retail garden center opened as an outlet for the plants grown by us.